-^{}In addition, providers may attribute clients' late presentation at ANC or reluctance to take IPTp to knowledge gaps, when there may be other interpersonal or social factors at play.
+\ In addition, anecdotal data suggests providers may attribute clients' late presentation at ANC or reluctance to take IPTp to knowledge gaps, when there may be other interpersonal or social factors at play.
 Without strong counseling skills, providers are unable to tease out these issues and help clients to address them.
-(Anecdotal)